Vimperk: Economy

 The largest employer based in the town is a branch of the Rohde & Schwarz company, which is a manufacturer of electrical devices.
 It has more than 900 employees and belongs to the largest employers in the entire region.

+Transport

+The I/4 road, which connects Strakonice with the Czech-German border, passes through the town.

+Vimperk is located on the railway line Strakonice–Volary.

 Sights

 The Vimperk Castle is the main landmark of the town.
 The Schwarzenberg family was the last private proprietor of the castle.
 In 1947, the Vimperk Castle was nationalized by the Czechoslovak state.
 Since 2015, it has been owned by the National Heritage Institute.
 A part of the property serves as a museum, and the headquarters of the Šumava National Park and Šumava Protected Landscape Area are also located there.

 There are three churches in Vimperk: Church of Saint Bartholomew, Church of the Visitation of the Virgin Mary, and Church of the Most Sacred Heart of Jesus.
 Church of Saint Bartholomew is oldest sacral building in the town.
 It was built in the second half of the 13th century in its today's form is in the pseudo-Gothic style.
 The Church of the Visitation of the Virgin Mary is located on the town square and since its construction it has been the spiritual centre of Vimperk.
 It was built in the 14th century, before 1365.